flisslj/Gamecube-TAS-Robot/software-development/isoedit/readme.md

 isoedit [options] <FIle Location> [Output File Location]
 ```

-- `--memory, -m` The frame that the memory dump will trigger on.
+- `-f` The frame that the memory dump will trigger on.
-   - If `--infinite` is set, the number of frames between memory dumps.
+   - If `-i` is set, the number of frames between memory dumps.
    - Default value is 600 (10 seconds)
-- `--clock, -c` Sets the value for the game clock to return when checked.
+- `-c` Sets the value for the game clock to return when checked.
-   - Default is 0.
+   - Recommended Default is 0.
    - Game clock unaltered if unset.
-- `--infinite, -i` If the memory dumps should be every m frames.
+- `-i` If the memory dumps should be every m frames.
    - Default value is false.